sksauravsam/RegistrationApp/README.md

 then login using your username and password which you had provided during registeration.

 *Create a database named "mydatabase" and inside it name a "users" table.
-(Rows in the tables are-: id(auto-increment) , username, password, name, mobile no., date of birth, address.)
+(columns in the tables are-: id(auto-increment) , username, password, name, mobile no., date of birth, address.)

 after login you will be redirected to the main page from there you can logout.